Escaping the Verifier: Learning to Reason via Demonstrations: Experimental Setup

 \paragraph{Supervised Fine-Tuning (SFT).} The SFT baseline trains the base models to directly maximize the conditional log-likelihood of the expert answer given the question, representing the standard use of demonstration data.

 \paragraph{Rationalization.} Following prior work on self-rationalizing techniques~\citep{zelikman2022starbootstrappingreasoningreasoning}, we construct a rationalization baseline that augments each expert answer with an explicit CoT.
-Concretely, we prompt the base model to annotate the expert demonstrations with free-form \emph{rationale}, then perform SFT on the concatenated (question, rationale, answer) sequences.
-This baseline attempts to incentivize the base model to learn to reason before producing the final answer.
+Concretely, we prompt the base model to annotate the expert demonstrations with free-form \emph{rationale}, then perform SFT on the concatenated (question, rationale, answer) sequences, attempting to incentivize the base model to learn to reason.

-\paragraph{Iterative Direct Preference Optimization (DPO).} A natural way to match the policy's output distribution to the expert is to apply Iterative DPO~\citep{rafailov2024directpreferenceoptimizationlanguage}.
-Inspired by Iterative Reasoning Preference Optimization~\citep{pang2024iterativereasoningpreferenceoptimization}, we perform 3 rounds of DPO iteratively: in each round, we sample one response per question to form preference pairs favoring the expert.
-We initialize from the SFT checkpoint to mitigate distribution mismatch and report the best performance across rounds.
+\paragraph{Iterative DPO.} Direct Preference Optimization (DPO, \citealp{dpo}) is a natural way to match the policy's output distribution to the expert.
+Inspired by Iterative Reasoning Preference Optimization~\citep{pang2024iterativereasoningpreferenceoptimization}, we perform 3 rounds of DPO: in each round, we sample one response per question to form preference pairs favoring the expert.
+We initialize from the SFT checkpoint to prevent distribution mismatch and report the best result across rounds.

 \paragraph{RL from logit-based reward (RL-Logit).} Recent work has proposed training reasoning LLMs via RL where the reward is derived from the model's own logits on expert answers rather than from an external verifier~\citep{zhou2025verifree,gurung2025learningreasonlongformstory}.
-We implement two variants of such \emph{logit-based} rewards (see Appendix~\ref{sec:implementation_details_stack} for details): \begin{itemize} \item a \emph{log-probability reward}, which uses the log-probability of the expert answer $a^\star$ given the question $q$ and generated reasoning tokens $z$ as the scalar reward $\log \pi_\theta(a^\star \mid q, z)$; and \item a \emph{perplexity reward}, which instead maximizes the negative perplexity of the expert answer under the same conditional distribution. \end{itemize}
+We implement two variants of such \emph{logit-based} rewards, and report the metrics from the best performing variant (see Appendix~\ref{sec:implementation_details_stack} for details): \begin{itemize} \item The \emph{log-probability reward}, which uses the log-probability of the expert answer $a^\star$ given the question $q$ and generated reasoning tokens $z$ as the scalar reward $\log \pi_\theta(a^\star \mid q, z)$; \item The \emph{perplexity reward}, which instead maximizes the negative perplexity of the expert answer under the same conditional distribution. \end{itemize}